-Just asking these simple questions can lead you on a fascinating journey from the local library or RSL to the National Archives of Australia and the Australian War Memorial.
+Asking these simple questions can lead you on a fascinating journey from the local library or RSL to the National Archives of Australia and the Australian War Memorial.

-At these locations, descendants walk the terrain, visit significant sites, piece together clues, and leave mementoes.
+Descendants walk the terrain, visit significant sites, piece together clues, and leave mementoes.
 They return to Australia with a deeper understanding of their family’s legacy, having connected with the past, and linked personal experiences with public stories.

 Their story is your story — and it’s yours to discover and pass on.
 Just Ask.

 Many of us have a military ancestor.
 Since the First World War, almost two million Australians have worn the nation’s military uniforms with pride.
 Why not ask a relative or family friend about the possibility?

 Pick their brains: Ask them where and when they were born, who were their parents and grandparents, and where their family’s stories come from.
 Take notes or use a recording device to preserve the story and then you can go back to it later.
 Maybe they have some old memorabilia, such as a letter, a souvenir or a certificate.

 With all of these clues, you can begin your research online; even a basic search on Google can yield results.
 Sharing the story on social media can also help, whether it’s on your personal page or an online forum.
 You can encourage your friends and family to get involved too.

 DVA has brought together all of its nominal rolls, including the Second World War nominal roll, into one website to make it easier to search and find information on those Australians who have served.